Make an application

 The Planning Department is continuing to operate and process planning applications and preapplication requests.

 For the quickest service, electronic submissions and online payment routes are strongly recommended.
 The submission of paper/post applications will incur a processing delay due to the current situation.

-Please also note that a number of other changes to the process have been adopted for a temporary period.
+Please also note that a number of other changes to the process continue to be adopted.
 These are as follows: